topelectronicsfasteners/topelectronicsfasteners.github.io/index.md

 Our inventory is lot controlled, fully inspected and RoHS and REACH compliant as applicable.

-It is our value added services that really set us apart from the competition.
+Our value added services really set us apart from the competition.
 In addition to vendor managed inventory we also do custom kitting in-house as well as light assembly.